 July 17, 2014

-transmitted infection outcomes.
+sexually transmitted infection outcomes.
 Not surprisingly, we find that decriminalization increased the size of the indoor market.
-However, we also find that decriminalization caused both forcible rape offenses and gonorrhea incidence to decline for the overall
+However, we also find that decriminalization caused both forcible rape offenses and gonorrhea incidence to decline

 The inadvertent legalization of prostitution in Rhode Island after legislators tinkered with state laws wasn't made public until 2003, when police in Providence raided two massage parlors under a program they dubbed Operation Rubdown.
 The